LucianUritu/Chore-Sync/README.md

 #### Login Page
 ![Login Page](login-page.png)

 *The login page allows users to securely access their accounts.*

 #### Signup Page
 ![Signup Page](signup-page.png)

 *The signup page enables new users to create an account and join a group.*

 #### Main Page
 ![Main Page](main-page.png)

 *The main page provides an overview of your group's tasks, shopping lists, and notes.*

 > **Note**: These designs are subject to change as the project evolves.

 ## How to Contribute

 We welcome contributions to Chore Sync!
-If you'd like to contribute, please fork the repository, make your changes, and submit a pull request.
+If you'd like to contribute, please contact me via email: lucian@uritu.net

 ## License